sidharthramesh-TA/genai/BERT/BERT.md

 # GPT Models

 This section is about exploring GPT Models.
-Autoregressive language models (AR) or Generative Pre-Trained (GPT) models recieve a subsequence v1, v2, .... vn of input tokens and generate contextual embeddings for each token and use that to predict next token, thus predicting all the tokens in a sentence [17].
+Autoregressive language models (AR) or Generative Pre-Trained (GPT) were Developed by Open AI in 2018 , they are a Decoder only architecture and excel at Natural Language Generation (NLG) tasks such as summarization, creative writing etc. GPT models recieve a subsequence v1, v2, .... vn of input tokens and generate contextual embeddings for each token and use that to predict next token, thus predicting all the tokens in a sentence [17].

+`ChatGPT = GPT + Chat Finetuning`

 We will briefly look at the historical devleopment over the past decades and observe the technical evolution that kept adding to the innovations streak that eventually lead to the breakthroughs in LLMs